lauraporsch/BooksToRead/README.md

 The "New Realease" section is updated every week and is built with a dynamic URL.
 Therefore I used Selenium to navigate to the corresponding URL.
-The data then gets scraped using BeautifulSoup library.
+The data of the Top 15 books then gets scraped using BeautifulSoup library.

 ## What I learned / used for the first time:
 - Automating the webiste-navigation process, using Selenium Webdriver